mcneel/rhino.inside-revit/docs/pages/_en/beta/community/videos.md

 Created By [How to Rhino Facebook Group](https://www.facebook.com/groups/howtorhino)

 > This is a short recap of {{ site.terms.rir }} plugin which allows Revit and other apps to run Rhino and Grasshopper within Revit application.
 Keep in mind that this works only with Rhino 7 work in progress version.
 With this plugin, you can easily import and export geometry from Revit to Rhino and Grasshopper and the other way around.
-As this is a native McNeel development tool, it is going to be a gamechanger when it comes to having the ability to use parametric modeling techniques in Grasshopper and have all of that work seamlessly in a BIM tool such as Revit.
+As this is a native McNeel development tool, it is going to be a game changer when it comes to having the ability to use parametric modeling techniques in Grasshopper and have all of that work seamlessly in a BIM tool such as Revit.

 ##  SF Computational Design Institute presentation of {{ site.terms.rir }}